alphagov/Product-Managers-Learn-By-Doing/README.md

 | Financial ownership  |  A Product Manager understands the market place, realising the benefit and persuading others that a product is the right one to use.
 They are able to integrate a product with other services, and are capable of planning and driving the adoption of their products.
 They are able to realise benefits by linking work in progress back to the business case, and can build business cases based on user need. |
 |  Understanding constraints | A Product Manager can identify and understand constraints, and is able to communicate these and work within them.
 They are able to challenge the validity of constraints, and ensure standards are being met.  |
 ## License
-The content in this repository is covered by the [Open Government License] (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+The content in this repository is covered by the [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).